How you can help refugees – 3 ways to help out, right here in Madrid

 Here in Madrid, I consider myself lucky to have met several refugees from various countries.

 The stories they tell will make your hair stand on end.

 Other than that, they’re completely normal people, just like you and me.
 They had lives back home, they love their mothers, they were in the middle of studying or working or falling in love…

 When the shit hit the fan in their countries and they had to leave.

 And here they are.
-Fighting with bureaucracy in order to stay in Spain, and trying to make ends meet, just like the rest of us.
+Fighting with bureaucracy in order to stay in Spain, and trying to make ends meet on terrible Spanish salaries, just like the rest of us.